Procter & Gamble

 Problem 2

-Finding Opportunity in Dental Offices
+Finding an Opportunity to Bridge a Gap in Dental Offices

-According to other research studies, patients tend to forget 40%-80% of the information that is given during medical consultations, leading to low improvement rates.
 We spoke to 6 users to further understand why recalling things from a visit to a healthcare provider can be difficult.

 Exploring Notes for Dentists and Patients

-From our findings, I determined that providing a visual way for dentists to document their instructions could be beneficial in helping patients remember and act upon their instructions in the future.
+From our interview findings, I determined that providing a visual way for dentists to document their instructions could be beneficial in helping patients remember and act upon their instructions in the future.
 I explored 3 different interface options with my manger, and we decided to further develop the option that most closely aligned with our goals.

 We decided to explore the design of a visual diagram as a note-taking tool because it would be easy for dentists to use during the appointment and also be something easy for the user to understand afterward.